The Afro: More Than a Hairstyle

 Due to colonialism, thousands of Africans were traded as slaves in the 1600s and for the next 350 years - or more - they would be told that their natural hair was a symbol of inferiority.

 Fast forward to 1960: the beginning of the Natural Hair Movement.
-In addition to the already ongoing Civil Rights Movement, Black people decided to eradicate the negative perception associated with being Black.
+In addition to the already ongoing Civil Rights Movement, Black people decided to eradicate the negative perception of being Black.

 Natural hair, worn as a halo of curls, became a symbol of pride and heritage.
 Those wearing an afro were making a political statement: “we are fighting the status quo.”